Key Aspects to Consider Before Strategizing Cloud Computing During the Pandemic

 Lock-in would be another possibility if you jumped on a specific public cloud without conducting due diligence.
 Evaluate the adaptability of your cloud computing epidemic plan and decide if you need to take additional steps to wean your company from vendor dependence.
 Your workloads and configurations will determine the optimal strategy.
 For instance, using a multi-cloud infrastructure for storage may help mitigate the risk of lock-in.

-In other cases, you might want to consider moving your workloads to a platform like Kubernetes, which abstracts them from underlying cloud systems, allowing you to migrate between clouds more efficiently – or even bring them back on-premises if necessary.
+In other cases, you might consider moving your workloads to a platform like Kubernetes, which abstracts them from underlying cloud systems, allowing you to migrate between clouds more efficiently – or even bring them back on-premises if necessary.

 strategies in cloud computing - CSE

-Plan your post-pandemic cloud strategy
+Plan your post-pandemic cloud strategy.

 Nonetheless, you can begin planning for the day when normalcy returns.
 Do you want to host the workloads in the cloud even though the cost of bringing cloud workloads back on-premises decreases?
-Or would you like to ensure that they can be quickly transferred back to local infrastructure as a part of cloud computing business strategy if the office is open 24 hours a day?
+Or would you like to ensure they can be quickly transferred back to local infrastructure as a part of the cloud computing business strategy if the office is open 24 hours a day?

 Share This Post